A Structured Neural ODE Approach for Real Time Evaluation of AC Losses in 3D Superconducting Tapes: Results

 \subsubsection{Structure \gls{neuralode} \gls{rom} Computational Cost}

-The computational cost for advancing the state in the POD-DEIM reduced-order model includes evaluating the neural network, assembling the left- and right-hand sides through matrix-vector operations, and solving the resulting linear system.
+The computational cost for advancing the state in the Structured \gls{neuralode} \gls{rom} includes evaluating the neural network, assembling the left- and right-hand sides through matrix-vector operations, and solving the resulting linear system.